DenisLug/PicoTLS-wiki/Using-picotls.md

 }
 ```

+### Server Name Indication

+If the client intends to send a Server Name Indication extension, it should call `ptls_set_server_name` prior to initiating a TLS handshake.

+A server can obtain the value of the extension provided by the client by calling `ptls_get_server_name`.
+The function will return `NULL` in case the client did not use the extension.

 ### Handshake Properties

 The last argument of `ptls_handshake` is an optional pointer to `ptls_handshake_properties_t`, which is used for setting and / or obtaining additional information related to the handshake.